Thomas Frank: Tottenham boss 'feeling the trust' of board despite mounting pressure on his job

 - Beucher is the son-in-law of co-owner Vivienne Lewis and the co-chief executive of Tavistock Group - alongside Daniel Levy's son Josh Levy.

-- Tavistock Group own ENIC, who own the majority sharehold of Tottenham Hotspur.
+- The Lewis Family Trust owns ENIC, who own the majority sharehold of Tottenham Hotspur.

 - Beucher is said by sources to be increasingly involved and influential around the club.
 According to the Tavistock website, Beucher directs multidisciplinary teams across their global portfolio and serves on the Tavistock board and executive committee.